How much does it cost to develop an app? Well, unfortunately there is no fixed price, the cost of an app depends on its complexity.

 As experienced developers, one of the first questions we are often asked by new clients with an app idea is 'how much will my project cost?'
 This is always tricky because without much detail we are unable to provide an accurate quote.
 In order to provide an accurate quote, most app development companies will request a Mobile App Requirements Brief.
 This is a document that clarifies all your app's features and functionalities.

-Features such as third party integrations and a backend admin panel are also additions that can be costly to develop.
-The backend is often the most over looked part of the app, but is key to the success of the app.
+Features such as third-party integrations and a backend admin panel are also additions that can be costly to develop.
+The backend is often the most over looked part of the app, but is key to the overall success of the product.
 From the backend admin control panel, you can manage the app, content and users.
-Rather than using an open source CMS, Red C develop all backend systems bespoke to your requirements.
+Rather than using an open-source CMS, Red C develop all backend systems bespoke to your requirements.
 We use a Symfony framework to ensure it is secure, scalable and robust.
 Depending on access levels, the amount of information the database needs to store, and its complexity, the backend system can cost from £5,000 to £30,000 to build.

 To summarise, the cost of developing an app will depend on a number of factors.
 Beyond this article, the Red C team have a wealth of experience and are more than happy to discuss the estimation process further with you.
 Get in touch with Red C today so we can work with you to finalise your requirements and provide you with an estimated cost.

 Provide us with your contact details and we will contact you shortly.